Youth Aware of Mental Health (YAM)

 YAM encourages the development of a large set of skills and knowledge about mental health.
 The YAM materials are designed to convey information about mental health, coping skills and emotional intelligence to adolescents, while at once not overwhelming them with complicated information, and allowing each participating group to influence the content.
 The adolescents learn from both a professional and from each other through a mix of cognitive, emotional and experiential learning.

 The YAM program includes education on the following themes:

 - Stress and crisis

 - Depression and suicidal thoughts

 Over the last 4 years, the CDRC team has reached over 14,500 youth in 29 schools (charter, public, private) with the YAM program.
 Due to the program’s success, the CDRC team has transitioned to training new facilitators to reach more students and create more sustainable school-based mental health programming.

 The CDRC is one of the few organizations currently offering YAM certification, in partnership with Mental Health in Mind International AB, in the United States.
 Through a partnership with the CDRC, community providers and school staff can be trained to be certified YAM Facilitators.
 The training takes place over 4.5 days.
-Partners will receive training and ongoing support from Jennifer Hughes, Ph.D., M.P.H, and Jacqueline Anderson, Ph.D.
-Dr. Hughes, a licensed clinical psychologist, is an Assistant Professor at UT Southwestern and has developed interventions to address depression and suicide prevention in youth, with funding from the American Foundation for Suicide Prevention and the National Institute of Mental Health.
-Dr. Anderson is a school psychologist, who facilitates the planning of training and ongoing support between CDRC staff and our partners.
-Please send an email to Dr. Anderson for more information about our YAM Facilitator training.
+Partners will receive training and ongoing support from Jennifer Hughes, Ph.D., M.P.H. and Tobi Fuller, Ph.D., M.S.N, RN.
+As a licensed clinical psychologist, Dr. Hughes is an Assistant Professor at UT Southwestern and has developed interventions to address depression and suicide prevention in youth, with funding from the American Foundation for Suicide Prevention and the National Institute of Mental Health.
+Dr. Fuller is an educational psychologist who facilitates the planning of training and ongoing support between CDRC staff and our partners.
+Please send an email to Dr. Fuller for more information about our YAM Facilitator training.